anvk/Pine/README.md

 #### Route example

-f you need to process _POST http://localhost:3000/customers/:customerid/properties?name=[name]_ with body _{ "value": "myval" }_ then your route object will be the following:
+If you need to process _POST http://localhost:3000/customers/:customerid/properties?name=[name]_ with body _{ "value": "myval" }_ then your route object will be the following:

 ```javascript
 {